vingkan/prometheus/notifications.md

 These are potential extensions of this feature that come to mind, not necessarily beneficial use cases.
 + Add a UI for sending notifications to Pandora Dashboard, potentially stocking up an 'inbox' of notifications for users (if there will be many notifications, will need a less annoying delivery method than web notifications).
 + Allow client to send data back through `.notify()` callback that gets recorded with the `NOTIFICATION_CLICKED` event saved by Prometheus.
++ Allow for other conditions or user information to trigger the notification even if the user is not assigned to the notification ID in the Dashboard.

 ## About Us
 Prometheus.js and PandorasBox.js were created by the development team at [Omnipointment](https://www.omnipointment.com/): the omnipotent appointment scheduling tool.